bagel897/blag/posts/internet.md

 And we can move this beyond one platform.
 Platforms can track the reputation of users across platforms and discourage raiding.
 Platforms can combine this with the previous methods, removing individuals entirely from the platform manually but letting such a system filter out the hordes of trolls.
 #### Problems
  - This heavily pushes people into boxes.
 While one can optimistically say people will follow "neutral" sources, this kind of moderation will push people into echo-chambers.
 One solution would be to favor content around ~0.5 reputation and taper off from there.
 But even that likely wouldn't be enough.
+Platforms and Governments can remove troublesome users but this makes censorship much easier.
  - Privacy: This would be difficult to implement in a privacy-friendly way.
-It does tie everyone to an easily de-anonymizable identifier.
+It ties everyone to an identifier with easy to follow links to their friends.
  - Power: Unlike platforms, I have no control of a platform.
 Unlike the government, I don't have the means to force them to do anything, especially if it hurts their profits.
+ - It still leaves all this undesirable content on the internet, even if we can't see it.
 #### Prototype
 A prototype for this would be a browser extension which can be used to block users from the internet, similar to the [Shinigami Eyes](https://shinigami-eyes.github.io/) extension.
 There would have to be a single server which stores the reputation of everyone and assigns people handles.
+Alternatively, the matrix implementation would make it baked into a forward-thinking platform that protects user's privacy while being decentralized.